bertramdev/imports/README.md

 /imports/showLog

 // customized user instructions for a specific import
-// view config: uri configured in export service /imports/showInfo
+// view config: infoUrl property in each import service /imports/showInfo